 When a child is initially diagnosed with idiopathic scoliosis, parents are faced with the many choices as to treatment direction they should take.

 Often within the UK and the NHS, “watchful waiting” is prescribed.
-This observation can sometimes be the right approach depending on the child’s age, severity of scoliosis and risk of progression.
-Examples of this are in small curves that are of low risk of progression and in large curves at high risk of progression that will eventually require surgical intervention.
+This observation can occasionally be the right approach – depending on the patients age, severity of scoliosis and risk of progression – but observation is not a treatment for scoliosis and many scoliosis practitioners now recommend against it.

-The problem with “watchful waiting” is that it is never possible to exactly predict how progressive a scoliosis will be.
+The problem with so called “watchful waiting” is that it is never entirely possible to predict how progressive a scoliosis case will be.
 During growth spurts, a curve can go from being only mild to significant in only a few months and require immediate attention.
-When the right type of treatment is given to a child during growth, it helps to ensure that the child has a better chance of growing in the right alignment rather than just waiting for the curve get worse.
+When the right type of treatment is given to a patient during growth, it helps to ensure that the child or young person has a better chance of growing in the right alignment in the first place – rather than just waiting for the curve get worse.
+In a practical sense, this means observation is almost never the best long-term option for treatment.

 The likelihood of scoliosis progression is linked to the age of onset/diagnosis, curve size and location, family history, maturation and amount of growth left.
 The larger the curve and younger the child the higher the risk of progression.